NiceProjectPoland/robotframework-VRTLibrary/README.md

 ##Installation

-The package is stored in nexus artifactory https://nexus.elastic-print.io/ .
+The package is stored in PyPI .
 To install package execute command:

 ```pip install VRT```